alexbevi/redmine_knowledgebase/README.md

 **[Aug.
 14, 2017] After 7 years of maintaining this plugin (though not much in the past year), I've decided to sunset my involvement in this project.
 I learned a lot about Ruby, Rails and Redmine in my time as author and maintainer, but I've moved on and don't use Redmine actively anymore.**

 **I still feel there is a lot of value in this plugin, but I need someone dedicated to Redmine and the community to continue this journey.
-If you think you're interested in taking over, please shoot me a message at alex@alexbevi.com**
+If you think you're interested in taking over, please shoot me a message at [alex@alexbevi.com](mailto:alex@alexbevi.com).**

 **I look forward to seeing where this plugin can go under new leadership**

+## About

 This plugin adds professional knowledgebase functionality to the Redmine project management application.